Evacuation of Ayvalik: Aftermath

 Estimates of the number of the deportees vary: according to Ottoman-Greek representatives they were c.
 23,000, while German accounts estimated that c.
 12,000-20,000 were forcibly moved out of Ayvalik.
 The deportation of such a significant number became a major topic in the European diplomatic agenda and the Western press.
 The German Empire was afraid that such an operation would trigger the entry of Greece (then a neutral country) into World War I on the Allied side.
 Moreover, the German involvement in the anti-Greek Ayvalik operation had a negative impact on pro-German king Constantine of Greece whose future in Greece became precarious.

 During 1919–1922, when the region came temporarily under Greek control as part of the terms of the Treaty of Sèvres, only half of Ayvalik's initial population returned.
-In September 1922 Ayvalik was occupied by troops of the Turkish national movement and its Greek population was forcibly evacuated.
+In September 1922 Ayvalik was captured by troops of the Turkish national movement and its Greek population was forcibly evacuated.
 A total of 3,000 citizens were transported to inland Anatolia as part of the labour battalions and only 23 of them managed to survive.